7 Things Companies Should do BEFORE Choosing MarTech Tools

 Before your MarTech product is purchased, be sure to have a way to audit how it is performing.
 Is it fulfilling the needs in which it was brought in to do?
 Is it increasing efficiency by speeding up processes, supplying real-time data, or meeting/exceeding expectations?
 How is your new MarTech being measured, and by whom?
 As Anita Brearton, the founder of CabinetM, puts it, “without a comprehensive view of the technology you’re using, testing or retiring, you are flying blindly and increasing the risk of data and security exposure and escalating costs, not to mention your ability to connect overall technology implementation to marketing performance.”
 It is important to have a system with which to audit as you are bringing your new MarTech tools online -- and knowing both what you are looking to measure and how you are collecting your auditing data.

 No matter what you are looking for in MarTech, Lineate can help.
-Whether it is a data orchestration platform to streamline your cross-channel marketing consulting, custom software development, or data silo integrations, Lineate has the tools and expertise to work with you and develop the tools you need.
-Reach out to us on our contact us page to learn more.
+Whether it is a data orchestration solution to streamline your cross-channel marketing, custom software development, or data silo integrations, Lineate has the expertise to work with you and develop the tools you need.
+Reach out to us to learn more.